davidmreed/nonskating.club/content/guides/scorekeeper.md

 The conversation doesn't have to go exactly like this.
 Nobody needs to use these exact phrases.
 The scorekeepers could confirm the total rather than the scoreboard operator.
 Someone might miss an event and hear it from a colleague.

 What's important in this example is that the two scorekeepers and the scoreboard operator are _talking constantly_.
 They make sure that everyone has the information they need to do their jobs.
-They acknowledge that a game environment is noisy and fast-moving by acknowledging what they hear.
-And they make sure to confirm their most important job - keeping the visible score accurate - constantly, so that problems are caught right away while the rules still permit a correction.
+They acknowledge that a game environment is noisy and fast-moving by confirming what they hear.
+And they make sure to check their most important job - keeping the visible score accurate - constantly, so that problems are caught right away while the rules still permit a correction.

 Why call out these specific pieces of information?

 - The Scoreboard Operator needs to know all of these events so that they can reflect them on the official scoreboard.
 Because they're monitoring both scorekeepers, they may not be able to collect all of the data themselves and rely on the scorekeepers to feed them data.
 - The scorekeepers _both_ record star passes for _both_ teams.
 Since each scorekeeper is watching their own Jam Referee, they need to make sure their counterparts receive notice when a star pass occurs for the other team.
 - Redundancy - the two scorekeepers plus that data in the scoreboard - increases the likelihood that a correct game record can be achieved during statsbook data entry.

+---

+Your Jam Referee will signal points to you starting when the jammer leaves the Engagement Zone (TODO reference).
+Many Jam Referees will continue to signal until the jammer enters the Engagement Zone for their next scoring trip.
+You should do the same.
+Remember that your signal may be seen by others throughout the venue, not just by your Jam Referee confirming that you've caught the points.

+You do not need to echo other signals, such as the Lead sign or No Pass - No Penalty.
+Some scorekeepers do, but it may provoke confusion.

+### Start-of-Game Check-ins

+Before the game, your assigned Jammer Referee should meet with you to show you their hand signals.
+Echo the signals back to them as they make them.
+Make sure to ask the Jammer Referee what signal they use for "No Initial Trip": there is no standard signal for this, and a number of different conventions are in wide use.

 ### End-of-Period and End-of-Game Responsibilities